 This certificate/specialization prepares teachers and other education professionals to develop students’ competencies in bilingualism, biliteracy, and multiculturalism.
 Builds expertise for effective instruction, leadership, and advocacy in dual language and bilingual settings.

-You may apply to the program for any term.
+You may apply to start the program in the fall, winter, spring, or summer terms.

 Process: Applications will be reviewed once all application materials have been submitted.
 Please refer to the Application Checklist in your Graduate Application Portal to confirm the status of your submitted materials.
 The Graduate Application Portal will also provide additional details about the checklist items for further clarification.
 You will be notified via email regarding changes in the status of your application or if you are missing any application components.